-This elective offers students the opportunity to develop and refine performance skills through group-devised pieces of theatre, with a focus on constructing scenes and exploring playmaking techniques.
+This elective offers students the opportunity to develop and refine performance skills through group-devised theatre, with a focus on constructing scenes and exploring playmaking techniques.
 Through workshops, master classes, and rehearsal sessions, students will create ensemble performances based on various stimuli, fostering collaboration and creativity.
-The elective will also place emphasis on the developing craft of acting, with students exploring a range of vocal, physical, and practical techniques necessary for creating characters.
-Adopting methods from theatrical practitioners such as Stanislavski, Strasberg, and Laban, they will develop valuable tools for approaching a variety of roles.
-The elective provides a solid foundation for VCE Drama and is ideal for those looking to seriously improve their acting abilities.
+The elective will also place emphasis on developing the craft of acting, with students exploring a range of vocal, physical, and practical techniques necessary for creating characters.
+The elective provides a solid foundation for VCE Drama and is ideal for those looking to seriously improve and explore the craft of acting.